in

 Better Price: Although nothing quite takes the throne when it comes to authentic hardwood flooring, the reason why engineered hardwood is so commonly available is that the real thing can be quite expensive.

-Therefore, opting for the engineered hardwood version of pecan can be the budget friendlier middle ground you’re looking for.
-Granted, it’s still more expensive than vinyl or laminates but not quite as pricey as traditional pecan hardwood planks.
+Therefore, opting for the engineered hardwood version of pecan can be the budget-friendly middle ground you’re looking for.
+Granted, it’s still more expensive than vinyl or laminates, but not quite as pricey as traditional pecan hardwood planks.
 And unlike vinyl (LVT flooring) or laminate flooring, it looks the same as expensive pecan hardwood.

-Looks Stylish: Because of the fact that it looks the same way as authentic pecan hardwood flooring looks like, it means that engineered pecan hardwood actually looks expensive and stylish.
+Looks Stylish: Because of the fact that it looks the same way authentic pecan hardwood flooring looks, it means that engineered pecan hardwood actually looks expensive and stylish.

-Better Temperature Resistance: This is one major differentiator between traditional pecan hardwood and engineered pecan hardwood.
+Better Temperature Resistance: This is one major difference between traditional pecan hardwood and engineered pecan hardwood.
 The engineered version is actually far more resistant when it comes to temperature changes or even moisture.

 It doesn’t expand or shrink as much as traditional hardwood does.
 This makes it very ideal for any new home renovations or if you happen to have underfloor heating at home that’s water-feed.

-Living room with pecan wood flooring, couch, rug, coffee table, and ceiling lightsSpalted Pecan: This type of pecan wood is known for its “spalting” appearance.
+Room with grey walls, flush lighting, geometric area rug and two-toned sofaSpalted Pecan: This type of pecan wood is known for its “spalting” appearance.
 This occurs during the process of when the tree dies and creates distinct and unique characteristics on the planks produced.

 The colors can range from gray to a very light blonde in the sapwood part and can go to a very rich reddish brown in its heartwood.
 There are also noticeable brown or blank ink-like swirls all throughout the wood planks produced.